Length orthospectrum of convex bodies on flat tori: Introduction

 In analogy with the case of negatively curved manifolds~\cite{ParkkonenPaulin2016, BroiseParkkonenPaulin2019, DangRiviere20d}, one can also define generalized Poincar\'e series for the length orthospectrum:

 which, as a consequence of~\eqref{e:asymptotic-counting}, is holomorphic on $\{\text{Re}(s)>0\}.$ As above, $\beta$ is a closed and real-valued one form on $\IT^d$.
-For such functions, we are able to describe the continuation up to $\text{Re}(s)=0$ in the following sense: \begin{theo}[Continuous continuation of Poincar\'e series] Let $K_1$ and $K_2$ be two strictly convex and compact subsets of $\IR^d$ ($d\geq 2$) with smooth boundary and let $\beta$ be a closed and real-valued one form on $\IT^d$.
+For such functions, we are able to describe the continuation up to $\text{Re}(s)=0$ in the following sense: \begin{theo}[Continuous continuation of Poincar\'e series] Let $K_1$ and $K_2$ be two strictly convex compact sets of $\IR^d$ ($d\geq 2$) and let $\beta$ be a closed and real-valued one form on $\IT^d$.

 Then, the function

 extends continuously to

 Moreover, given $\xi_0\in\IZ^d$, one has \begin{enumerate} \item if $\xi_0-[\beta]=0$, then there exist $a_{\beta}^{(1)}(K_1, K_2),\ldots,a_{\beta}^{(d)}(K_1, K_2)$ in $\mathbb{C}$ such that